rcsb/py-rcsb-api/README.md

 ## Implementation Details
 ### Parsing Schema
 Upon initialization of the package, the GraphQL schema is fetched from the RCSB PDB website.
-After fetching the file, the python package parses the schema and creates a graph object to represent it within the package.
+After fetching the file, the Python package parses the schema and creates a graph object to represent it within the package.
 This graph representation of how fields and types connect is key to how queries are automatically constructed using a shortest path algoritm.
 By default the graph is constructed as a directed graph in [rustworkx](https://www.rustworkx.org/), but if an `ImportError` is encountered, a `NetworkX` directed graph is created instead.

 ### Constructing queries
 Queries are constructed by finding the shortest path from an `input_type` to each item in the `return_data_list`.
 The name of each field in the path is found and used to construct a GraphQL query.
 Currently, constructing queries is not implemented using Networkx and only rustworkx is supported.